xmtp/libxmtp/README.md

 ### List existing conversations

-You can get a list of all conversations that have had one or more messages exchanged in the last 30 days.
+You can get a list of all conversations that have one or more messages.

 ```swift
 let allConversations = try await client.conversations.list()